NeuralRemaster: Phase-Preserving Diffusion for Structure-Aligned Generation: Experiments

 \subsubsection{Model architecture}

-We integrate \methodname{} into: \begin{itemize} \itemsep0em \item SD 1.5 (image DDPM) \item FLUX-dev (image flow matching) \item Wan2.2-14B (video flow matching) \end{itemize} We either fully finetune or LoRA-finetune each model using phase-preserving noise; no architectural changes are introduced.
+We integrate \methodname{} into: SD 1.5 (image DDPM), FLUX-dev (image flow matching), and Wan2.2-14B (video flow matching).
+We either fully finetune or LoRA-finetune each model using phase-preserving noise; no architectural changes are introduced.
 Notably, this finetuning is highly efficient: adapting the Wan2.2-14B video model with LoRA required only a single GPU while still yielding high-quality results, further demonstrating the lightweight nature of \methodname{}.
-Please refer to the Appendix for additional implementation details and ablation studies.
+To evaluate structure alignment, we compute LPIPS~\cite{zhang2018unreasonable} between the input and output pairs, as well as the error between their depth map using metrics SSIM (Structural Similarity Index Measure) and ABSREL (Absolute Relative error).
+To evaluate text prompt alignment, we compute CLIP~\cite{radford2021learning} similarity between the generated images and the input text prompt.